open-telemetry/opentelemetry-specification/specification/configuration/README.md

 # Overview

 OpenTelemetry SDK components are highly configurable.
-This specification outlines the mechanisms by which the SDK can be configured.
+This specification outlines the mechanisms by which OpenTelemetry components can be configured.
 It does not attempt to specify the details of what can be configured.

 ## Configuration Interfaces